Buttonbush

 Can I plant a buttonbush in a drier area?

 Buttonbushes can tolerate a dry spot but will require consistent moisture to thrive.
-If you’re looking for no-fuss native gardening, ensure that buttonbushes are in areas that get consistent water.
+If you’re looking for no-fuss native gardening, ensure that buttonbushes are in areas where water naturally pools.

 Plant Nerd Fact

 Each white sphere is made up of dozens of tiny tubular blossoms, each one offering nectar to pollinators.
-Those perfectly spaced blooms evolved to help butterflies, bees, and hummingbirds all feed at once.
+These perfectly spaced blooms evolved to help butterflies, bees, and hummingbirds feed simultaneously.

 detail-buttonbush-pollinator-native-flower-bloom